silverstripe/silverstripe-staticpublishqueue/README.md

 ## Current status of stale pages and previous building

-There are to reports in the admin that shows this information.
-You need to register these reports explicitly in your `_config.php`:
+There are two reports in the admin that shows this information: StaticPagesQueueReport and BuildStaticCacheSummaryReport SilverStripe 3 will automatically register these reports and they will show up in the admin/reports tabexplicitly in your `_config.php`:

-	SS_Report::register('ReportAdmin', 'StaticPagesQueueReport',-20);
-	SS_Report::register('ReportAdmin', 'BuildStaticCacheSummaryReport',-10);

 ## Custom .htaccess and the stale-static-main.php

 The `.htaccess` can pass all requests to a separate PHP file for pre-processing.
 We've included an example file to get you started: `docs/en/stale-static-main.example.php`.

-The PHP script looks in the following order to find cached results
+The Apache web-server looks in the following order to find cached results

  - cache/url-segment-of-page.html
  - cache/url-segment-of-page.stale.html